 - exploring funding opportunities

-- STRIDE-DM, the Data Management application development platform of the Stanford Translational Research Integrated Database Environment, was developed by the Stanford Center for Clinical Informatics (SCCI).
+- STRIDE-DM, the Data Management application development platform of the Stanford Translational Research Integrated Database Environment, was developed by Stanford Research IT (RIT).
 It supports the design of custom research data capture systems and also offers integration with the STRIDE Clinical Data Warehouse, which contains both current and historic clinical data from both LPCH and SHC.
-STRIDE-DM research data management systems are all custom-built by SCCI application developers in exchange for salary support to cover the time spent building the database.
+STRIDE-DM research data management systems are all custom-built by RIT application developers in exchange for salary support to cover the time spent building the database.
 There is an annual maintenance fee.

 - STRIDE Secure Workbench is a remote desktop platform allowing researchers to analyze sensitive data with 3rd party software in a secure environment.

-- Additional commercial products are also available, such as Medrio (frequently used in drug trials), or Oracle Axis.
+- Additional commercial products are also available, such as Medrio (frequently used in drug trials).